dnmore/ajax-comment-system/README.md

 ## Features

-- Submit content and comments which will be displayed without page reload
+- Submit comments which will be displayed without page reload
 - Submitted comments will be stored and retrieved in and from MongoDB Database

 ## Stack

-- Node.js
+- `node.js` JavaScript runtime environment
-- Express.js
+- `express.js` web framework for node.js
-- EJS
+- `EJS` embedded JavaScript templating
-- AJAX
+- `ajax` required for comments fetching and displaying without a full page reload
-- MongoDB
+- `mongodb` may be replaced by `mongoose`
-- Nodemon
+- `nodemon` tool automatically restarting the node application when changes are detected

 ## Database